nsrau/azure-docs.it-it/articles/cost-management/use-reports.md

 Per esportare il budget completato come file CSV, in **Azioni** selezionare **Esporta** per scaricare il file.

-Al termine dell'operazione, il budget viene mostrato nel report Analisi dei costi e nel report Costo e tra costo e budget nel tempo. È anche possibile pianificare i report in base alle soglie di budget.
+When completed, your budget is shown in Cost Analysis reports and in the Cost vs. Budget Over Time report. È anche possibile pianificare i report in base alle soglie di budget.

 ### <a name="azure-resource-explorer-report"></a>Report Azure Resource Explorer